 Scrap gold prices at pawn shops and other locations are the same as everywhere else, and based on spot gold prices.

-More on where to find a reputable gold buyer:
+More on where to find reputable gold buyers.

 Frequently asked questions about raw gold